dtsivkovski/braille-reader-game/README.md

 # Braille Game

 An interactive educational game built with Angular to help users practice basic math operations.
 Currently features a basic math game module with more features planned for future releases.
+The goal of the game is to be as minimal as possible to focus on accessiblity and ease of use with a screen reader and/or connected braille display.

 ## Features